United States Army Special Forces: Mission

 Special Forces soldiers from Task Force Dagger and Commander Dostum on horseback in the Dari-a-Souf Valley, Afghanistan, c.
 October 2001.

 The primary mission of the Army Special Forces is to train and lead unconventional warfare (UW) forces, or a clandestine guerrilla force in an occupied nation.
 The 10th Special Forces Group was the first deployed SF unit, intended to train and lead UW forces behind enemy lines in the event of a Warsaw Pact invasion of Western Europe.
 As the U.S. became involved in Southeast Asia, it was realized that specialists trained to lead guerrillas could also help defend against hostile guerrillas, so SF acquired the additional mission of Foreign Internal Defense (FID), working with Host Nation (HN) forces in a spectrum of counter-guerrilla activities from indirect support to combat command.

 Special Forces personnel qualify both in advanced military skills and the regional languages and cultures of defined parts of the world.
 While they are best known for their unconventional warfare capabilities, they also undertake other missions that include direct action raids, peace operations, counter-proliferation, counter-drug advisory roles, and other strategic missions.
 As strategic resources, they report either to USSOCOM or to a regional Unified Combatant Command.
-To enhance their DA capability, specific units were created with a focus on the direct action side of special operations.
-First known as Commander's In-extremis Force, then Crisis Response Forces, they are now supplanted by Hard-Target Defeat companies which have been renamed Critical Threats Advisory Companies.
+To enhance their capability, specific units were created within each SF group that focus on direct action missions, which have variously been known as the Commander's In-extremis Force (CIF), Crisis Response Forces (CRF), Hard-Target Defeat Companies (HTD), and Critical Threats Advisory Companies (CTAC).

 SF team members work closely together and rely on one another under isolated circumstances for long periods of time, both during extended deployments and in garrison.
 SF non-commissioned officers (NCO) often spend their entire careers in Special Forces, rotating among assignments to detachments, higher staff billets, liaison positions, and instructor duties at the U.S. Army John F. Kennedy Special Warfare Center and School.
-With the creation of USSOCOM, SF commanders have risen to the highest ranks of U.S. Army command, including command of USSOCOM, the Army's Chief of Staff, and the Chairman of the Joint Chiefs of Staff.
+With the creation of USSOCOM, SF commanders have risen to the highest ranks of U.S. Army command, including command of USSOCOM, the Army's chief of staff, and the chairman of the Joint Chiefs of Staff.